DarrelASandbox/playground-java/abdul-bari/README.md

 - The abstract method is **undefined** method
 - **Abstract classes are used for imposing standards and sharing methods**
 - Sub classes are meant for following standards

 &nbsp;

+# \_13Interfaces

+- **Inheritance is used for borrowing methods.**
+- **Abstract** is used for achieving **polymorphism** as well as **inheritance**.
+- Inheritance is **completely used** for achieving Polymorphism.
+- Interface can be call as abstract class with all abstract methods.
+- All the methods are by default abstract.
+- **Classes are extended but interfaces are implemented.**
+- In Interface we can have reference of interface and the object of the class which is implemented.
+- **Interface VS Multiple Inheritance**
+  - In C++ one class can inherit from multiple classes.
+  - **Multiple inheritance in java** is achieved using `interfaces`.
+  - Interfaces are perfect than using multiple inheritance.
+  - Way of thinking in java is more perfect than C++.

+&nbsp;